 “The idea is very simple,” Bhandari says.
 “If you have a number that is too big to store in your computer memory, you can take the modulo of the number.
 The act of taking the modulo is just to store the remainder.”

 “The modulo architecture is also called the self-reset ADC,” Bhandari explains.
 “By self-reset, what it means is that when the voltage crosses some threshold, it resets, which is actually implementing a modulo.
-The self-reset ADC sensor was proposed in electronic architecture a couple years back, and ADCs that have this capability have been prototyped.”
+The self-reset ADC sensor was proposed in electronic architecture a couple of years back, and ADCs that have this capability have been prototyped.”

 One of those prototypes was designed to capture information about the firing of neurons in the mouse brain.
 The baseline voltage across a neuron is relatively low, and the sudden voltage spikes when the neuron fires are much higher.
 It’s difficult to build a sensor that is sensitive enough to detect the baseline voltage but won’t saturate during spikes.